 - A value that is set to something specific.

 var something = display.text

-How to get a string from an optional?
-You can unwrap the optional, meaning you look in there and get the associated value, with an exclamation mark.
+How can you extract a string from an Optional?
+You can "unwrap" the Optional, meaning you inspect it and retrieve the associated value, using an exclamation mark:

 var something = display.text!

 Now, the type of

 String, not an Optional.
 Note that if the value of

 nil, your program will crash!